LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/initialize_run.rst

    easier to look at the output in case there are some errors at with generating B2 input files.

-If you have finished with the previous tutorial :ref:`meshing` then you are set to initialize a run for C-mod and thus finish preparing the case for future simulations and runs with different settings.
+If you have finished with the previous tutorial :ref:`meshing` then you are set to initialize a run for C-Mod and thus finish preparing the case for future simulations and runs with different settings.

 If you haven't done :ref:`meshing`, do it, because you cannot continue from this point.

 .. note::